anhuihng/pySparseSEM/README.md

 <https://scholar.google.com/citations?user=WhDMZEIAAAAJ&hl=en>

+## PyPI installation
+`sparseSEM` is available on PyPI:  https://pypi.org/project/sparseSEM/1.0/.
+Run command `pip install sparseSEM` to install from PyPI.

+`test/` folder contains examples using data packed along with this package in `data/` folder.
+To run `test/` examples, clone this repo, and run from `test/` directory.

-## Online Documentation
+## Documentation
 The theory and background for network topology inference using sparse Structural Equation Models (SEM) can be found in my Ph.D dissertation (Huang A. 2014).
-The experimental study are also available in the documentation in the package.
+The experimental study are also available in the `doc/` folder in the package.

 ## Configuration